Hyundai Motor Company: Brazil

 In October 2012, Hyundai launched a new small bi-fuel car, the HB20, designed specifically for the Brazilian mass-market.
 The car was developed under the "Projeto HB" (Hyundai Brazil) project, and is built at a new Hyundai factory in Brazil, located in Piracicaba, São Paulo.
 The plant is the first wholly owned Hyundai plant in Latin America.
 With an investment of around R$1.2 billion, the plant has the capacity to produce 180,000 cars per year under three shifts.

 Hyundai vehicles have also been produced in Brazil by local partner, Caoa Group at a plant located in Anápolis, Goiás.
 Production here started with the HR model in 2007, and continued with the Tucson in 2010, the HD78 truck in 2011, and the ix35 in 2013.

 Asia

 China

-Hyundai cars, including those made by Hyundai's affiliate, Kia Motors, sold well in China until 2016, when sales fell by half, marking the start of a slump that continued into 2019, when the company announced plans to cut jobs in the region.

-Hyundai is currently working with its Chinese partner Beijing Automobile Industry Holding Co. to develop an electric car for sale only in China.
-In September 2011, it was announced that Korean actor Lee Min-ho, who has enjoyed popularity in China, would promote Hyundai's new 'Veloster' in China.

-Hyundai and its sister company, Kia, were reported to have lost market share from 2017 because of their over-reliance on sedans, poor brand images and local Chinese automakers compete with price-competitive SUVs.

-Beijing Hyundai

 Hyundai formed a 50-50 joint venture with Beijing Automotive Group since 2002 to produce cars in China.
 The joint venture is called Beijing Hyundai, which also manufactures several models which are exclusive to the Chinese market.
 It began operations in China by producing Sonata in December 2002.
 The joint venture sold 700,000 passenger cars in 2010, 855,995 car sales in 2012, and 2014 saw the company sell 1,120,000 vehicles.
-Currently, the company operates five plants, three which is located in Beijing, one in Hubei, and another in Chongqing.
+At its peak, the company had five plants: three located in Beijing, one in Hubei, and one in Chongqing.

+Hyundai cars sold well in China until 2016, when sales fell by half because of their over-reliance on sedans, poor brand images and local Chinese automakers compete with price-competitive SUVs.
+It marked the start of a slump that continued into 2019, when the company announced plans to cut jobs in the region.